BlackBuck raises $150 million to digitize freight and logistics across India – TechCrunch

 India’s trucking system has a big inefficiency problem that continues to drag the economy.
-BlackBuck, one of the handful logistics startups that is trying to overhaul this system, just raised $150 million in Series D round to further pursue its mission.
+BlackBuck, one of the handful of logistics startups that is trying to overhaul this system, just raised $150 million in a Series D round to further pursue its mission.

 The four-year-old B2B startup, which connects businesses with truck owners and freight operators, has raised about $230 million in equity financing and another $100 million in debt financing to date, CEO Rajesh Yabaji told TechCrunch in an interview.

 Yabaji said the startup will use the fresh capital to expand and improve its technology stack that enables truck drivers to find more work, and grow its fleet of driver partners.
-As of today, BlackBuck has 300,000 trucks on its platform and about 10,000 clients including big names such as soft drinks manufacturer Coca Cola, consumer goods giant Unilever, and automotive conglomerate Tata .
+As of today, BlackBuck has 300,000 trucks on its platform and about 10,000 clients, including big names such as soft drinks manufacturer Coca-Cola, consumer goods giant Unilever and automotive conglomerate Tata .

-BlackBuck has developed a simplified app for truck drivers in India, who are typically not very literate, to help them easily navigate to the destination using Google Maps and accept work.
+BlackBuck has developed a simplified app for truck drivers in India, who are typically not very literate, to help them accept work and easily navigate to their destination using Google Maps.
 On the client side, businesses can fire up a similar app to place orders.
 Recently it also tied up with insurance company Acko to cover all the trucks on its network.

-So as things work at the moment, truck drivers in India often struggle to find any work on their way back from a drop.
+As things work at the moment, truck drivers in India often struggle to find any work on their way back from a drop.
 Yabaji says BlackBuck enables them to find 25% to 30% more work opportunities.
-The startup takes between 15% to 20% cut of that and this is how it makes money.
+The startup takes between 15% to 20% of that, which is how it makes money.

 India’s logistics market, valued at $160 billion, has attracted major VC funds in recent years.
-Delhivery, a supply chain startup, has raised north of $670 million from SoftBank, and Tiger Global among others.
+Delhivery, a supply chain startup, has raised north of $670 million from SoftBank and Tiger Global among others.
 Rivigo, a startup that rotates drivers to improve efficiency, has raised north of $215 million from SAIF Partners and Warburg Pincus.

 It’s a capital-heavy business.
 BlackBuck, which employs about 2,000 people, generated $135.5 million in revenue at a loss of $17 million in fiscal year 2018, according to regulatory filings.
 Yabaji says the startup aims to aggressively grow its business, so profitability is not something it is hoping to go after in the immediate future.